Homeland security official says 475 people were detained during an immigration raid in Georgia

 Those arrested Thursday who fight deportation may be detained as their cases wind through immigration court.
 The number of people in ICE custody topped 60,000 in August, an all-time high.

-AP journalist Kim Tong-Hyung reported from Seoul, South Korea.
-Jeff Martin in Marietta, Georgia; Jeff Amy in Atlanta; and Mike Schneider in Orlando, Florida, contributed.
+Kim Tong-Hyung reported from Seoul, South Korea.
+Associated Press writers Jeff Martin in Marietta, Georgia; Jeff Amy in Atlanta; and Mike Schneider in Orlando, Florida, contributed to this report.